What is Cost Basis in Crypto?

 You can find more information in our Canada Crypto Tax Guide.

-Koinly calculates your cost basis and resulting gains or losses for you, based on the preferred cost basis method in your country.
+Tracking your cost basis across multiple exchanges and wallets can get time-consuming, especially if you're an active investor, which is why most investors opt to use a crypto cost basis calculator like Koinly.
+Koinly identifies and tracks your cost basis across all your wallets and exchanges, and calculates any gains or losses based on your preferred cost basis method in your country.
 For example, share pooling is the default cost basis method for UK Koinly users.
-For investors with a variety of cost basis methods to pick from, you can head into your settings in Koinly and pick the cost basis method you want to use and let Koinly do the rest.
+Or for investors with a variety of cost basis methods to pick from, you can head into your settings in Koinly and pick the cost basis method you want to use and let Koinly do the rest.

 Koinly supports the following cost basis methods:

-- Adjusted Cost Basis (for Canadian users only)
+Adjusted Cost Basis with Superficial Loss Rule (for Canadian users only)